How Much Food Is Right for Your Pet?Calculate Now

 • Net Weight Statement: This states how much food is in the package.

-• Product Traceability Information: Based on the date code on a Purina dog food label, we can pinpoint the exact production date and the plant that produced that particular package.
+• Product Traceability Information: Based on the date code on a Purina dog food label, we can tell you when the food was made and even the exact plant that produced the package.

-• Expiration Date: This gives pet owners an indication for how long a particular package of dog food will be good for and at which point it has expired and should not be fed to a dog.
+• Expiration Date: This indicates how long a particular package of dog food will be good for and when it has expired and should not be fed to a dog.

-• Nutritional Adequacy Statement: A dog food must meet or exceed the standards of an established nutrient profile to be marked “complete and balanced” for a particular life stage, such as adult maintenance or growth.
-Some products and dog foods are designed for intermittent or supplemental feeding and are not considered “complete and balanced.”
+• Nutritional Adequacy Statement: To claim that a food is complete and balanced, it must meet or exceed the standards of an established nutrient profile.
+This statement tells you when the food is complete and balanced for a particular life stage, such as adult maintenance or puppy growth.

-• Feeding Directions: These guidelines help you determine how much and how often to feed your dog every day.
-You may need to adjust the amount to maintain his ideal body condition based on his age, activity level and more.
+• Feeding Directions: These guidelines help you determine how much and how often to feed your dog each day.
+You may need to adjust the amount to maintain his ideal body condition based on his age, activity level, and more.
 Feeding recommendations are also based on dogs not spayed or neutered.
-If yours has been fixed, you’ll want to account for that, too, says Purina veterinarian Dr. RuthAnn Lobos.
+If yours has been fixed, you’ll want to account for that too, says Purina veterinarian Dr. RuthAnn Lobos.
 Your dog’s veterinarian can help you determine how much to feed your dog.

-Calorie Statement: The calorie statement is expressed as kilocalories per kilogram and as a common unit of measure, such as kilocalories per cup.
+• Calorie Statement: The calorie statement is expressed as kilocalories per kilogram and as a common unit of measurement, such as kilocalories per cup.
 This will help you understand the caloric differences between dog food brands.

 Nutrients vs. Ingredients on Dog Food Labels